THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 The epidemic has positively affected business software spend.
 The data comes from research done by TrustRadius, a software review site.
 Some of the top software killing it at the moment are:

 - Telehealth software.
 People are looking for alternatives to in-person health services.
 Patients looking for routine treatments are avoiding hospital visits, pushing medical professionals to adopt telemedicine.
 This means patients can connect to healthcare providers via virtual visits.
 The Washington Post projects over 1 billion telehealth visits by the end of 2020.
 And now that insurers are willing to fully reimburse claims from telehealth visits, the industry is set to take off.
 Some of the new startups taking advantage of this new trend include: Solv, a startup that offers same-day appointments with a network of physicians, reported that the consumer telemedicine usage was up nearly 3x in March.
 Walk-in patient traffic had declined by 57%, and the number of patients who scheduled their appointments more than a day ahead of time had declined by 18%.
 Doxy.me offers healthcare practitioners a free, HIPAA-compliant video platform to virtually connect with their patients.
-Doctor on Demand takes telemedicine a step further, allowing patients to make a virtual appointment with their own practitioners on the platform.
+Doctor on Demand takes telemedicine a step further, allowing patients to make virtual appointments with practitioners on the platform.
 Other companies enjoying the wave are AmericanWell, MDLIVE, BetterHelp, PlushCare, Dr on Demand, Tia Health.
 Do not forget, there may be opportunities to innovate in electronic health records or e-prescriptions services.

 - Web conferencing software is up 5x overall, not only Zoom but other video conferencing software and apps such as Loom, Hopin and others.
 Plenty of Google Searchers for “Zoom vs Loom” in the last month.